-The provisions of Articles 545 to 551 of this Code apply mutatis mutandis to the proceedings for the revocation of parole.
+The provisions of Articles 545 to 551 of this Code apply mutatis mutandis to the proceedings for the revocation of parole are initiated at the public prosecutor's request, approved by the panel (Article 21, Paragraph 4) which decided in the first instance proceedings.

-2. Proceedings for Rehabilitation and Termination of Security Measures or the Legal Consequences of Conviction
+- 2. Proceedings for Rehabilitation and Termination of Security Measures or the Legal Consequences of Conviction

+- a.
+Rehabilitation Proceedings

-- a) Rehabilitation Proceedings - a.
-Legal Rehabilitation Proceedings
+- a) Legal Rehabilitation Proceedings